Determination of Residence for Tuition Purposes

 B. Upon approval of new baccalaureate programs, recommended transfer programs shall be developed with each community college.

 C. When considering curricular changes, institutions shall notify each other of the proposed changes that might affect transfer students.
 An appropriate mechanism shall be created to ensure that both 2-year and 4-year public colleges provide input or comments to the institution proposing the change.
 Sufficient lead time shall be provided to effect the change with minimum disruption.
 Transfer students are not required to repeat equivalent course work successfully completed at a community college.

 A. Sending and receiving institutions that disagree on the transferability of general education courses as defined by this chapter shall submit their disagreements to the Secretary, who shall appoint a Transfer Mediation Committee to adjudicate the disagreement.
 Members appointed to the Transfer Mediation Committee shall be representative of the public 4-year colleges and universities and the community colleges.

 B. The Transfer Mediation Committee shall address general education issues at the course or curricular level, not individual student cases.
 As appropriate, the Committee shall consult with faculty on curricular issues.

 C. The findings of the Transfer Mediation Committee are considered binding on both parties.

 A. Notice of Denial of Transfer Credit by a Receiving Institution.

-(1) Except as provided in §A(2) of this regulation, a receiving institution shall inform a transfer student in writing of the denial of transfer credit not later than mid-semester of the transfer student’s first semester, if all official transcripts have been received at least 15 working days before mid-semester.
+(1) Except as provided in §A(2) of this regulation, a receiving institution shall inform a student in writing of a denial of transfer credit not later than mid-semester of the student’s first semester, if all official transcripts have been received at least 15 working days before mid-semester.

 (2) If transcripts are submitted after 15 working days before mid-semester of a student’s first semester, the receiving institution shall inform the student of credit denied within 20 working days of receipt of the official transcript.